MashiroIsAsleep/BangumiUserCard/README.md

 Script that allows you to add a bangumi user card to your website's markdown.

 Displays basic information.
+Highlights on hover.
 Redirects to Bangumi user page on click.

+Originally developed via Stylus css.
+Checkout how that would look like at [here](https://mashiroisasleep.github.io/about/).
+Source code of cite is at [here](https://github.com/MashiroIsAsleep/MashiroIsAsleep.github.io)

 ## Sample usage